-In the main panel, the advanced search popup includes a search tree builder where the nodes are the logical operators (and/or) and the leafs are the criterias.
-A lot of criterias are available, ranging from the most general fields (like Name or Is read only) to very specific ones (like Derivatize 4 instrument).
-Depending on the way you use visionCATS, some criterias may be more interesting than others.
-That’s why you can define favorite criterias by clicking on the icon next to each criteria in the list.
+In the main panel, the advanced search popup includes a search tree builder where the nodes are the logical operators (and/or) and the leaves are the criteria.
+A lot of criteria are available, ranging from the most general fields (like Name or Is read only) to very specific ones (like Derivatize 4 instrument).
+Depending on the way you use visionCATS, some criteria may be more interesting than others.
+That’s why you can define favorite criteria by clicking on the icon next to each criteria in the list.
 Then, use the Display only favorite criteria button to filter the list.
 Furthermore, each criteria is configured by a list of operators.
-For example, textual criterias (Name, Explorer notes, and so on) accept various operators like Contains or Starts with.
+For example, textual criteria (Name, Explorer notes, and so on) accept various operators like Contains or Starts with.
 With this functionalities, each visionCATS user can search through almost everything stored in the visionCATS files.
 Here are a few examples:

 A simple search for comparison files whose name contains leaf in which the S18053 vial is used: